Bogotá № VII

 Co-Intelligence

-This is the most practical book on working with AI I've found.
-Ethan Mollick actually uses these tools and thinks deeply about what they mean for work, creativity, and learning.
-His substack is great too.
-If you're trying to figure out how to integrate AI into your workflow - not just hype, actual integration - start here.
+The most practical book on working with AI I've found.
+Mollick actually uses these tools and thinks deeply about what they mean for work, creativity, and learning.

 The Alignment Problem

-Understanding the challenges of AI alignment isn't just for researchers.
-If you're building products with AI - like I am - you need to understand what can go wrong and why.
-This book is accessible but doesn't dumb things down.
-Important reading for anyone in this space.
+Understanding AI alignment isn't just for researchers.
+If you're building products with AI, you need to understand what can go wrong and why.

 On thinking and living